Kermekan/wordpress-reflection/wp-content/plugins/unlimited-elements-for-elementor/readme.txt

 	<li><a href="https://unlimited-elements.com/fullscreen-menu-widget-for-elementor/">Fullscreen Menu Widget for Elementor (Free)</a> - Create an awesome Elementor Full-Screen Menu​ easily using this widget.
 The easiest way to add a hamburger icon that triggers a fullscreen menu overlay with a close button.
 </li>
 	<li><a href="https://unlimited-elements.com/simple-list-menu-widget-for-elementor">List Menu Widget for Elementor (Free)</a> - The List Menu widget is a responsive and free WordPress menu for Elementor.
 You can easily use the widget to add an awesome menu to your website and improve website navigation.
 It is easy to customize and configure.</li>
+	<li><a href="https://unlimited-elements.com/mega-menu-widget-for-elementor/">Mega Menu Widget for Elementor (Pro)</a> - Create a unique Mega Menu on your website by adding images, icons, maps, or any other Elementor widget to your menu.</li>
+	<li><a href="https://unlimited-elements.com/mega-menu-inner-links-widget-for-elementor/">Mega Menu Inner Links Widget for Elementor (Pro)</a> - The ultimate widget for adding Inner Links into your Mega Menu.</li>
 	<li><a href="http://unlimited-elements.com/side-menu-widget-for-elementor">Side Menu Widget for Elementor (Pro)</a> - Off Canvas sidebar with a WordPress menu inside that can include icon links and a search bar.
 Use the toggle button to open the side menu and the close icon to close it.</li>
 	<li><a href="https://unlimited-elements.com/liquid-fullscreen-menu-widget-for-elementor">Liquid Full Screen Menu Widget for Elementor (Pro)</a> - A toggle button that animates into a fullscreen menu with a trendy liquid goo effect.